marcelo-gomes/reddit/ASSO-Docs/FINAL_REPORT.md

  - Memcached: For caching and ad-hoc locking/synchronization between architectural components.
 Almost everything on reddit depends on memcached running properly.

+ - McRouter: Used to seamlessly cluster memcached instances.

  - RabbitMQ: An implementation of AMQP, used to store jobs for offline processing.